mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 Upon the portrait's completion, I share it from within the Paper by 53 app to Twitter and Tumblr, repost a cropped version to Instagram, and @reply the volunteer to notify them.
 If they donated or ask nicely, I send them a larger sized version in case they'd like to print it out.
 Using Evernote, I mark the drawing complete in my fancy PaperFaces notebook and move on to the next portrait.

 And yes, I use a stylus.
 For the first 50 or so portraits I drew exclusively with a [Just Mobile AP-818 Universal AluPen Stylus][alupen] until the tip wore out.
-I now use a [LunaTik Alloy Touch Pen Stylus/Ink Pen][lunatik] with hopes of purchasing a [Pogo Connect Bluetooth 4.0 Smart Pen][pogoconnect] sometime in the future.
+I moved on to a [LunaTik Alloy Touch Pen Stylus/Ink Pen][lunatik] and am now using a [Pogo Connect Bluetooth 4.0 Smart Pen][pogoconnect] with all that pressure sensitive goodness.

 [alupen]: http://www.amazon.com/gp/product/B0042U9AT6/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B0042U9AT6
 [lunatik]: http://www.amazon.com/gp/product/B00821TR7G/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B00821TR7G